 This example from Heineken’s style guide contains the basic information on acceptable fonts.
 It presents the three primary types of fonts they use and a bit of instruction on when to use them.

 Step 7: Explain Which Fonts Should Be Used In Specific Situations

 Make sure to include guidelines for when each font should be used and how it should be used.
 Specifying size and colour is especially important as it will ensure that the text will be easily visible and readable.

-This example from the style guide of Kew Gardens specifically states that italics are only for Latin names.
-It also shows examples of the fonts in acceptable colors.
+This example from the style guide of smashingmagazine specifically shows the different meaning of Slab Serif and when to use it.
+Also, it shows examples of the fonts in acceptable colors.

 Step 8: Provide Image Guidelines